Network egress

 This page lists every outbound network call the Vulkro scanner can make.
 It is the page to hand your security team.
 The short version:

-- There is no telemetry, no analytics, and no crash reporting anywhere in the binary.
-Vulkro never sends your code, findings, or usage data to us.
+- There is no content telemetry, no analytics, and no crash reporting anywhere in the binary.
+Vulkro never sends your code, file paths, or findings to us.
+The only usage data that ever leaves the machine is the account entitlement refresh, which carries exactly six fields: product, install id, version, operating system, timestamp, and a scan counter.

-- Exactly one call is automatic (the once-a-day update-check ping).
+- Two calls are automatic (the once-a-day update-check ping, and the once-a-day entitlement refresh while you are signed in).
 Every other call happens only when you run a specific command or flag.

 VULKRO_OFFLINE=1disables all of them.
-With it set, the scanner makes zero outbound connections.
+With it set, the scanner makes zero outbound connections; pair it with an installed license file, which satisfies the account requirement without any network access.

 Egress inventory